anvytran-dev/anvytran-dev/README.md

 ## A litte about me:

 I am a Boston-based software engineer with a background in international development.
 I believe that technology plays an essential role in creating informed initiatives that protect our communities.
 Last year, I worked with a Boston-based food rescue organization to help improve operations amidst the pandemic.
-As a software engineer, I code wuth thoughtfulness and dedication.
+As a software engineer, I code with thoughtfulness and dedication.
 Check out my pinned repositories below and connect with me!

 ### My Tech Stack and Skills: